GaiaOcean/GaiaOcean/README.md

 ✨ Based in São Paulo, Brazil<br>
 ✨ Sophomore Computer Science undergraduate at PUC-SP<br>
-✨ Currently researching quantum computing and its application in medicine<br>
+✨ Currently researching Quantum Computing and its application in medicine<br>
 </div>
 <br><be>